lianadalia/foodypick/README.md

 # foodypick

-A functional UI prototype for a food delivery app, built as a UX research artefact for discussion with product and engineering teams.
+AI-assisted functional UI prototype for a food delivery app, built as a UX research artefact for discussion with product and engineering teams .
 Covers the full order journey from splash screen to live order tracking across 10 screens.

 **Live demo:** https://lianadalia.github.io/foodypick/